The Matsumoto--Yor Property and Its Converse on Symmetric Cones: Introduction

 The distribution of $X$ is the GIG with parameters $(-p, \ab, \bb)$ and the distribution of $Y$ is the Wishart distribution with shape parameter $p$ and scale parameter $\ab$.
-Letac and Weso{\l}owski have shown that, if $X$ and $Y$ are as above, then $U$ and $V$ (defined as above) are independent with respective distributions GIG with parameters $(-p, \bb, \ab)$ and Wishart with parameters $(p, \bb)$.
-As was observed by the authors, the natural framework for Matsumoto-Yor property are symmetric cones.
-Statement of a symmetric-cone version of Matsumoto-Yor property is given in Section \ref{secProb}.
+Letac and Weso{\l}owski have shown that if $X$ and $Y$ are as above, then $(U,V)$ has distribution $\mu_{-p,\bb,\ab}\otimes \gamma_{p,\bb}$.
+As was observed by the authors, the natural framework for Matsumoto--Yor property is symmetric cones.
+Statement of a symmetric cone version of Matsumoto--Yor property is given in Sect. \ref{secProb}.

-In the following paper we give the new proof of converse result of Matsumoto-Yor, when $X$ and $Y$ are valued in any irreducible symmetric cone.
-The smoothness assumption is reduced from $C^2$ densities in \cite{WesLe00} and differentiability in \cite{Wes02} to continuity only.
-The new solution of related functional equation on symmetric cones (see Theorem \ref{th1}) was found under the assumption of continuity of respective functions with the use of corresponding univariate result due to \cite{Wes022}.
+In this paper, we give a new proof of the converse result of the Matsumoto--Yor property, when $X$ and $Y$ take values in any irreducible symmetric cone.
+The smoothness assumption is reduced from $C^2$ densities in \citep{WesLe00} and differentiability in \citep{Wes02} to the continuity only.
+A new solution of a related functional equation on symmetric cones (see Theorem \ref{th1}) was found under the assumption of continuity of respective functions with the use of the corresponding univariate result due to \citet{Wes022}.
+Similar reduction in regularity assumptions was recently performed in the density version of Lukacs--Olkin--Rubin in \citep{KoloJOTP}.

-It is worth to mention related one dimensional results due to \cite{Jap04,KouVal12} as well as results for random matrices in \cite{LeSym99} and \cite{Kou12}.
+It is worth mentioning several related one-dimensional results \citep{Jap04,KouVal12} as well as results for random matrices \citep{LeSym99,Kou12}.

-While solving the functional equation, we use the Hua's identity, which allows to write $V^{-1}$ in a more convenient form:
+While solving the functional equation, we use Hua's identity, which allows to write the inverse of $V=X^{-1}-(X+Y)^{-1}$ in a very convenient form:

-Hua's identity already proved useful in problems related to GIG and Wishart distributions - see \cite{Ber95}, who used it to analyze random continued fractions on symmetric cones.
+Hua's identity has already proved to be useful in some problems related to GIG and Wishart distributions -- see \citep{Ber95}, where it was used to analyze some random continued fractions on symmetric cones.

 The paper is organized as follows.
-We start in the next section with basic definitions and theorems regarding analysis on symmetric cones.
-In Section \ref{secProb} we define GIG and Wishart distributions and state the Matsumoto-Yor property on symmetric cones.
-A core of the proof of the converse to Matsumoto-Yor property is a solution of some functional equation for real functions in arguments from the cone, which seems to be of independent interest.
-Section \ref{funeq} is devoted to consideration of this functional equation.
-The statement and proof of the main result are given in Section \ref{secMY}.
+We start in the next section with some basic definitions and theorems regarding analysis on symmetric cones.
+In Sect. \ref{secProb} we define the GIG and Wishart distributions and state the Matsumoto-yYor property on symmetric cones.
+A core of the proof of the converse to the Matsumoto-yYor property is a solution of some functional equation for real functions with arguments from the cone.
+Section \ref{funeq} is devoted to analysis of this functional equation.
+The statement and the proof of the main result are given in Sect. \ref{secMY}.
+Finally, in Sect. \ref{ddd} we give some remarks regarding the MY property on matrices of different dimensions and related functional equation.